 Information warfare/information war are often mentioned in conjunction with measures and acts aimed exclusively at cyberspace, such as hacking computers, servers, or information networks to either gain new information or to control or disable technology.
 Recently, the term became applicable to processes that do not involve cyber attacks and cyber warfare.
 Information war is not a new phenomenon and existed since ancient times, long before the advent of computers and the internet.
 Warring parties have always tried to use information, rumors, and propaganda to mislead, demoralize, and disorient the enemy.
 With the rise of new means of disseminating information, such as television and radio, the possibilities for waging information war have expanded.
 The emergence of the internet, social networks, and instant messengers has significantly reduced the cost and simplified the methods of waging information wars.
 Taking advantage of technological progress, parties today can constantly fabricate and disseminate information campaigns against each other.
 The internet and social media have also reduced the time needed from conceiving an idea to its implementation.
 Sometimes societies and individuals who find themselves in the midst of an information war find it difficult to distinguish reality from propaganda.
 Information war does not destroy buildings, but it can destroy foundations of a society, and stability of states.

-Active measures are a series of politically motivated covert operations, which also include an information component.
+Active measures are a series of politically motivated covert and overt operations, which also include an information component.
 The term was coined to primarily describe KGB operations around the world during the Cold War.
 Such methods were resorted to not only by the USSR; Western countries also actively employed similar methods during the same timeframe.
 After the collapse of the USSR, the term fell out of use in world media and scientific literature.
 However, Vladimir Putin’s rapid rise to power along with an increase in tensions between the West and Russia as well as growing ambitions of China prompted experts and researchers to revive the term.
 In today’s world, active measures are employed not only by Russia, Great Britain, the USA or China, but also by small and medium-sized countries as well as large corporations and political or religious groups.
 The rise of information technologies reduced the cost and expanded the possibilities for conducting such measures.
 Today, the methods of KGB’s First Chief Directorate have been successfully adapted to modern technologies and are used both in politics and business.

 Disinformation is patently false information, sometimes created using real data to purposefully mislead the enemy, its army, or its intelligence.
 Sometimes disinformation campaigns can be directed not only against countries but also against groups of people, companies, or individuals.
 The advent of the internet and the advance of digital technologies have presented new opportunities for the creators and disseminators of disinformation.
 During the Cold War, one of the largest and longest-running disinformation campaigns carried out by the KGB was known as ‘Operation Infection.’
 The term is often confused and used synonymously with the term misinformation, which is an incorrect use of the term; misinformation is dissemination of inaccurate, unverified information without malicious intent, as a result of an error or lack of sufficient information.
 The 2016 US elections and the COVID-19 pandemic were marked by the spread of large volumes of misinformation by interested countries and groups.